Instagram, owned by Facebook, is the largest photo-sharing platform on the Internet.

 Let’s take a look at an example.

-On her Linktree page, I’m greeted with four options:
+On her Linktree page, we are greeted with seven options:

-- I can listen to her latest podcast (great for branding and authority building).
+- We can listen to her latest podcast (great for branding and authority building).

 4.4 Ideas to make money on Instagram